When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 With the Siberian Husky, you have the ultra-marathon runner of the dog world.
 Capable and happy to run 100 miles per day.
 Not a joke!

-So with this hybrid, you will undoubtedly need to provide a minimum of 2 hours per day, an hour in the morning and another hour in the evening.
+You will undoubtedly need to provide a minimum of 2 hours per day, an hour in the morning and another hour in the evening.

 Physical activity should include things like: